 We operated a VRC-10 set up on 51.0 MC to communicate with our patrols armed with a PRC-6 handy-talkie.
 This set (AKA an RT-68 for the transmitter-receiver unit) works quite well and was used to provide radio checks to several VHF-equipped Military Vehicles in the area.

 Above: The Battalion Communications Center setup at the April 2013 MVCC rally and camp out at Camp Delta.
 This setup included the GRC-9, PRC-6, 10 and 25 pack sets, a BC-683 for artillery support and the GRC-109 (in the big green box) for Force Recon Intel data fusion.
 We also had a PU-181/PGC-1 Generator available for power.
 We used the GRC-9 to work many stations on 7050 KC CW, including K6KPH at the Marconi memorial site in the Marin Headlands north of San Francisco.

-The Jungle Antenna: We’ve all seen them in the Field Manuals – here’s a “Deluxe” model – coax feedline, detachable connectors – in actual operation.
+The Jungle Antenna: We’ve all seen them in the Field Manuals – here’s a “Deluxe” model – coax feedline, detachable connectors – ready to be hoisted up.
 Working with the VRC-10 FM set on 51.0 Mc.
 Simple, effective.
 Wazzat?

 “I think it needs some Relative Bearing Grease” We used the AN/PRD-1 Radio Direction Finder to perform an “RDF re-section” from local AM radio stations.
 We determined we were at – wait for it – Camp Delta!